raphaelflash/fluid-calendar/docs/projects.md

 # Project Management Implementation Plan

 ## Overview
-This document outlines the implementation plan for adding project management capabilities to Fluid Calendar's task system.
+This document outlines the implementation plan for adding project management capabilities to FluidCalendar's task system.
 Projects provide a way to organize related tasks together, while maintaining simplicity and flexibility in the system.

 ## Core Decisions